viviendracon/timezone-to-country/README.md

 console.log(countryName);
 ```

+The fips_to_iso.json file is a slim mapping file of ISO-, FIPS, and country names.
-If you do not have a current countries data source that maps to ISO codes, highly recommend this project:
+If you would like richer country data that also maps to ISO codes, highly recommend this project:
 https://github.com/mledoze/countries